Ricky Soos

-Ricky Istvan Soos (born 28 June 1983 in Mansfield, Nottinghamshire) is a retired English middle-distance runner who specialised in the 800 metres.
+Richard Istvan Soos (born 28 June 1983) is an English retired middle-distance runner who specialised in the 800 metres.
 He represented his country at the 2004 Summer Olympics, reaching the semifinals.

+Biography

+Soos became British 800 metres champion after winning the British AAA Championships title in 2003.

 His personal best in the event is 1:45.70, set in 2004.

 He is the husband of Lisa Dobriskey, also a runner.